 Vegan protein sources

-People including who aren’t following vegan or vegetarian diet knows some vegetables that are vegan protein sources like legumes, but there are more like;
+People including those who aren’t following vegan or vegetarian diets know some vegetables that are vegan protein sources like legumes, but there are more like;

 Seeds